 This past weekend was an absolute blast as we celebrated my daughter’s 1st birthday.
 I am dying to show you all of the details and DIY projects but I have to hold off just a bit!
-BUT since I tend to be a little impatient, I am giving you a sneak peek into the theme of the party by sharing one of my projects with you.
+BUT since I tend to be a little impatient, I am giving you a sneak peek into the theme of the party by sharing one of my projects with you, a tea stained coffee filter wreath.
 This project may just look like another decorative wreath, but it actually holds a lot of family history and was a very special addition to her party.
-(This was also my craft for Round 3 of Creative Bloggers Got Talent over at Every Creative Endeavor and it landed me a place in the Top 10!
-Now onto Round 4!)

 I’ve seen some beautiful coffee filter wreaths and I have fallen in love with them.
 They are simply gorgeous and I knew I wanted to make one for Baby E’s birthday since it fit perfectly into the theme.

 I wanted a more vintage look so I tea-stained the coffee filters using tea from my collection.

 As I mentioned earlier, this wreath has become very special to me because the gems used in the wreath were actually my great grandmother’s and the person who Baby E was named after.
 The pink and white pearl clusters were actually a pair of her earrings and the brooch was a gift given to her for 30 years of volunteer service at a local organization.

 The ribbon also holds sentimental value as it was left over from my wedding day.

 I really enjoyed making this wreath and I am really happy with how it turned out.
 It will be really special to tell Baby E about it one day.

 In case you are curious on how I put this together, here are some basic instructions.

 1. Place 5 dark color tea bags into a large pot.
 Bring to boil and then place on low-medium heat.